masolimano/maneage/README-hacking.md

 is a `.tex` file (with the same base-name as the Makefile, but in `$(BDIR)/tex/macros`).
-As a result, if the targets in a workhorse-Makefile aren't directly a prerequisite of other workhorse-Makefile targets, they can be a pre-requisite of that intermediate LaTeX macro file and thus be called when necessary.
+As a result, if the targets in a workhorse-Makefile aren't directly a prerequisite of other workhorse-Makefile targets, they can be a prerequisite of that intermediate LaTeX macro file and thus be called when necessary.
 Otherwise, they will be ignored by Make.

 Maneage also has a mode to share the build directory between several